 - Imagine you have copied some data from a source and pasted it on your worksheet as follows.
 The data contains the list of top ten books by American authors.

 - We have not got the desired result yet.
-Because the row heights of the cells containing wrap texts are not fit properly.
+Because the row heights of the cells containing wrap texts do not fit properly.
 To fix this issue, hold the Alt key and then press H, O, and A successively.
 Then you will see the following result.

 - After that, you can press ALT+H+O+I to auto-fit the column widths.